pdfforge/go-eventsourcing/README.md

 A projection have a set of properties that can affect it's behaivior.

-* **Pace** - Is used in the Run method to set how often the projection will poll the event store for new events.
 * **Strict** - Default true and it will trigger an error if a fetched event is not registered in the event `Register`.
 This force all events to be handled by the callbackFunc.
 * **Name** - The name of the projection.
 Can be useful when debugging multiple running projection.
 The default name is the index it was created from the projection handler.